-At the current date, SIR has four commitments to lease properties, on which it plans to build three new Jack Astor's restaurants and one new Scaddabush restaurant.
-SIR has begun the construction of two of the Jack Astor's restaurants and has further purchase commitments for the construction of these properties of \$2.5 million.
-At the current date, SIR has not entered into any construction contracts for the other two restaurants, but expects to do so in the future.
+At the current date, SIR has three commitments to lease properties, on which it plans to build two new Jack Astor's restaurants and one new Scaddabush restaurant.
+SIR has begun the construction of one of the Jack Astor's restaurants and has further purchase commitments for the construction of this property of \$2.2 million.
+At the current date, SIR has not entered into any construction contracts for the other restaurants, but expects to do so in the future.
 Final costs of construction are subject to uncertainties as to their amounts and timing.
 Items such as finalization of design and final construction quotations could change the total cost of these projects.
 There can be no assurance that these restaurants will be opened or will become part of Royalty Pooled Restaurants.

-As at February 15, 2015, \$14.9 million, \$8.0 million and \$3.5 million were outstanding on SIR's Credit Agreement for the Term Loan, Tranche A Development Loan and Tranche B Development Loan, respectively.
+As at May 10, 2015, \$14.4 million, \$7.7 million and \$3.4 million were outstanding on SIR's Credit Agreement for the Term Loan, Tranche A Development Loan and Tranche B Development Loan, respectively.